top of page

 Community building, societies, events and activities

-The President works with the Executive Team to support student activities across campus, including events, societies, and student-led initiatives that bring students together.
+The President works with the Executive Team to organise and support student activities across campus, including events, societies, and student-led initiatives that bring students together.

 Collaboration across the university